eForms Logo

 Florida 12-Hour Landlord Notice to Enter Form

-Florida landlord’s notice to enter lets a tenant of an occupied dwelling know that the landlord intends to access the premises for certain approved purposes.
-Florida landlords are required to give at least twelve (12) hours’ notice before entering for some purposes.
-The landlord has a right to enter from time to time for other purposes and, in some cases, may enter without notice.
+Florida landlord's notice to enter lets a tenant of an occupied dwelling know that the landlord intends to access the premises for certain approved purposes.
+Florida landlords are required to give at least 12 hours' notice before entering for some purposes.

-• Making necessary or agreed on repairs, decorations, alterations, or improvements.
+Making necessary or agreed-upon repairs, decorations, alterations, or improvements.
 These should be performed between the hours of 7:30 a.m. and 8 p.m.

 Other Landlord Access

-Servicing and exhibiting (Fla.
-Stat. § 83.53(2)): The landlord may also enter to supply agreed services or to exhibit the dwelling to prospective or actual purchasers, mortgagees, tenants, workers, and contractors.
-In these instances, the landlord may enter under the following circumstances:
+Servicing and exhibiting: The landlord may also enter to supply agreed services or to exhibit the dwelling to prospective or actual purchasers, mortgagees, tenants, workers, and contractors.
+In these instances, the landlord may enter under the following circumstances:[1]

 • With the consent of the tenant;